ace-racer/wordpress-recommender/README.md

     - HuggingFace key (free) to use their inference endpoints to generate embeddings using Sentence Transformer models.
 Export the key to an environment variable called `HF_KEY` before creating or querying the index as shown in the steps below.
     - Override the default HuggingFace embeddings model by specifying the name in the environment variable `HF_EMBEDDINGS_MODEL_NAME`.
 If not provided, the `sentence-transformers/all-MiniLM-l6-v2` model is used to generate embeddings.

+### Executing tests:
+- Set the values of the environment variables inside a `.env` file by copying from the template file
+- Execute all tests via: `poetry run pytest tests/`

 ### Steps
-1. Download all content from the target Wordpress blog, e.g.:  `make download-content sitemap_url="https://synergychronicler.wordpress.com/sitemap.xml"`
+1. Download all content from the target Wordpress blog, e.g.:  `make download-content sitemap_url="https://learnwoo.com/post-sitemap1.xml"`
-2. Create index after content is downloaded, e.g.: `export HF_KEY="hf_ywerwe..."` then `make generate-index sitemap_url="https://synergychronicler.wordpress.com/sitemap.xml"`
+2. Create index after content is downloaded, e.g.: `export HF_KEY="hf_ywerwe..."` then `make generate-index sitemap_url="https://learnwoo.com/post-sitemap1.xml"`
-3. Query index, e.g.: `export HF_KEY="hf_ywerwe..."` then `make query-index sitemap_url="https://synergychronicler.wordpress.com/sitemap.xml" query="How are the AI regulations different in different parts of the world?" top=3`
+3. Query index, e.g.: `export HF_KEY="hf_ywerwe..."` then `make query-index sitemap_url="https://learnwoo.com/post-sitemap1.xml" query="What is web scraping mostly used for?" top=3`
 4. TODO

 ## Roadmap